-Chocolate soufflé has stood the test of time as the go-to for chocolate lovers everywhere.
-Light, airy, and served à la minute, this dramatic dessert rises up out of its ramekin in the oven and must be delivered promptly to the diner before it begins to shrink back into itself.
-It's gluten free and delightfully rich.
+Chocolate soufflé has stood the test of time as a go-to for chocolate lovers everywhere.
+Light, airy, and served à la minute, this dramatic dessert, gluten-free and delightfully rich, rises up out of its ramekin in the oven and must be delivered promptly to the diner before it begins to shrink back into itself.
 While many soufflés are served with a sauce poured inside, this one stays moist enough on the inside that it's not entirely necessary.
-Creme anglaise makes a great optional garnish for pouring into a small hole made in the center.
+Crème anglaise, though, would make a great optional garnish for pouring into a small hole made in the center.

 This recipe was adapted from one of many featured in the curriculum of the French Culinary Institute.